-A rusty Giuliani returns to the courtroom on Trump's behalf
+A Rusty Giuliani Returns To the Courtroom on Trump's Behalf

-WILLIAMSPORT, Pa.
-(AP) — Representing a client inside a courtroom for the first time in nearly three decades, Rudy Giuliani showed some rust as he tried to make the case that President Donald Trump has been robbed of re-election.
+WILLIAMSPORT, Pa. — Representing a client inside a courtroom for the first time in nearly three decades, Rudy Giuliani showed some rust as he tried to make the case that President Donald Trump has been robbed of reelection.

 The former federal prosecutor and New York City mayor, who has taken over Trump's efforts to overturn the election results, entered a courthouse in the small Pennsylvania city of Williamsport on Tuesday with a few dozen Trump supporters cheering him from across the street.